EOSLaoMao/eos-cluster-generator/README.md

 The image this tool use is : `johnnyzhao/eos:v1.0.1-unstake-5-mins`, as you can see, we have changed some paramaters to make sure you can get you tokens back in 5 mins.
 The change is here: https://github.com/EOSLaoMao/eos/pull/1/files

+You should pull or build this image before continue.

 ### 0. Clone this project

 Clone this project and change the `IP` to your host ip in `config.py`